katrintirok/sql-environmental-lesson/_episodes/00-sql-introduction.md

 ## Relational databases

-Let's look at a pre-existing database, the `portal_mammals.sqlite` file from the Portal Project dataset that we downloaded during [Setup](/sql-ecology-lesson/setup/).
+Let's look at a pre-existing database, the `rainfall_combined.sqlite` file from the Portal Project dataset that we downloaded during [Setup]('').
 Clicking on the "open file" icon, then find that file and clicking on it will open the database.

 You can see the tables in the database by looking at the left hand side of the